back arrow

 Your CBT therapist might mix and match these strategies to suit your needs, often giving you CBT tips and homework exercises to practice between sessions.

-Who Benefits From CBT?
+Who Benefits From Cognitive Behavioural Therapy?

 CBT can help with a wide range of mental health issues.
 Common areas include: